jbloomlab/map_flu_serum_Perth2009_H3_HA/README.md

   - [results/notebooks/analyze_neut.md](results/notebooks/analyze_neut.md): Markdown rendering of the notebook analyzing the neutralization assays

-  - [results/notebooks/structs](results/notebooks/structs): Jupyter notebooks that render the immune selection onto interactive structure widgets.
+  - [results/notebooks](results/notebooks): Jupyter notebooks with names like `map_on_struct_*.ipynb` that render the immune selection onto interactive structure widgets.

   - [results/avgdiffsel/avg_sel_tidy.csv](results/avgdiffsel/avg_sel_tidy.csv): the across-replicate average differential selection for each mutation for each serum sample.
     **This is where you should look if you want the numerical results shown in the plots.**